 My ‘aha’ moment during the speeches was that–like any business–they produce what we are buying.
-They are a ‘business’ first and foremost, making money is the end game.
+They are a ‘business’ first and foremost.
 Why would they make food that nobody buys?
 We, as consumers have the biggest voice.

 Richard McCarthy from Slow Food USA put it best for me, he said;

 We designed a world where it’s easy to eat badly”